xhajnal/DiPS_deploy/DiPS_Tool/README.txt

 >> cd ../python_packages
 >> for i in ./*.* ; do sudo pip3 install $i ; done

+(Note:) due to dependencies you will probably have to run the last command more times, or you can reinstall packages for which dependencies were about to be installed with the following command
+>> sudo pip3 install <insert the name of file for the respective package>

+We apologise for this inconvenience.

 ### Setup z3
 Now we setup z3 solver links
 >> cd ../z3